standard-software/WindowTabs/README.md

   ---
   - Link to another group
   ---
-  - Tab Detach and Split (submenu)
+  - Tab Detach and Split (submenu: Snap Left/Right at top, rest under "Position Other")
   ---
   - Close Tab (submenu: this tab, tabs to the left/right, other tabs, all tabs)
   ---
-  - Tab Pin (submenu: pin/unpin this tab, paired pin/unpin left/right tabs, pin/unpin all tabs)
+  - Tab Pin (submenu: pin/unpin this tab, paired pin/unpin left/right tabs, with a separator between the left-tab and right-tab groups)
-  - Tab Color Change (submenu: per-scope color selection — this tab, left/right tabs, all tabs — with fill / underline / border types)
+  - Tab Color Change (per-scope submenus — this tab, left tabs, right tabs — with fill / underline / border types, each paired with a "Clear color" item)
   ---
   - Tab Margin When Snapping (per-tab-group toggle)
   - Tab Align (Align all tabs to Left/Right at top level, individual tab alignment in submenu showing only the opposite side)